 In the centre of the painting you will see a freshwater stream with platypus, silver perch, eel and dhu fish: "The eel and dhu fish, they go amongst the weeds, that’s why you’ve got the green and yellow representing the undergrowth in the water….When you look at the dark blue [dots], that’s the river running, the flow of the river.”

-Next to the shoreline is the ocean: “Here [top left corner] you’ve got the turtle...when they come up to the shore they lay their eggs....So, you look after the shore; you look after the land…...Here [bottom left corner of painting] you’ve got dolphins...you look at Moreton Island for instance where they feed the dolphins every afternoon.
+Next to the shoreline is the ocean: “Here you’ve got the turtle [top left corner] ...when they come up to the shore they lay their eggs....So, you look after the shore; you look after the land…...Here you’ve got dolphins [bottom left corner]...you look at Moreton Island for instance where they feed the dolphins every afternoon.
 So, if you look after the land, you let dolphins be happy and come back for feeding time.”

 Our Many Tribes

-The different shades of colours in the background represent different states; but long before those states came along, we had boundaries of our own.
+The different shades of colours in the background represent different states.
+However, long before those states came along, we had boundaries of our own.
 The defined segments represent all the different tribes that existed in Australia, long before colonisation.
 These tribes made up the nation within itself.
-When we talk about this year's NAIDOC theme "Always Was, Always Will Be", we talk about the different tribes, different languages and different clans that exist, and continue to exist today.
+When we talk about this year's NAIDOC theme "Always Was, Always Will Be," we talk about the different tribes, languages and clans that existed, and continue to exist today.

 When I was a young fella in the community of Cherbourg, my dad would take me and my brothers out hunting.
 We would hunt for kangaroos.